aseldawy/CS167/Labs/Lab4/CS167_Lab4.md

 line -> line.split("\t")[5].equals(desiredCode)
 ```
 is called lambda expression.
 It is a shorthand to write an anonymous inner class with one function.
 After compilation, it will be similar to the map function that we used to write in Hadoop which was a class with one function called `map`.

-4. Run your program oan the file `nasa_19950801.tsv`.
+4. Run your program using the file `nasa_19950630.22-19950728.12.tsv`.
 The output should look similar to the following.
 ```text
 The file 'nasa_19950801.tsv' contains 27972 lines with response code 200
 ```